Statistic Newtown Connecticut National

 Newtown Racial Demographics & Ethnicity

-The Newtown racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Newtown is 95.2% White, 0.6% Black or African American, 3.1% Asian, 0% American Indian and 0% Native Hawaiian - 3.3% of the population identify as Hispanic or Latino.
-Of all households, 94.1% reported speaking English only, while 1.7% reported speaking Spanish only.
-A total of 6.5% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Newtown is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Newtown, the racial breakdown comprises 95.2% White, 0.6% Black or African American, 3.1% Asian, 0% American Indian, and 0% Native Hawaiian, with 3.3% of the population identifying as Hispanic or Latino.
+94.1% of households reported speaking English only, while 1.7% reported speaking Spanish only.
+Furthermore, 6.5% of residents were categorized as foreign-born.

 Newtown Population Density